Florida officers fatally shoot sexual battery suspect

 JACKSONVILLE, Fla.
-(AP) - A Florida police officer fatally shot a man with a sexual battery warrant during a traffic stop confrontation.
+(AP) - A Florida police officer fatally shot a man who had a sexual battery warrant during a traffic stop confrontation.

-The Jacksonville Sheriff’s Office tweeted that the shooting happened early Tuesday.
+The Jacksonville Sheriff’s Office tweeted the shooting happened early Tuesday.
 Officials say an officer saw a truck backed up in the bushes outside the supermarket and approached the vehicle.

 Officials say the officer saw the man in the back seat of the truck.
 A check on his license plate found he was wanted in a sexual battery case.
 The man then refused to comply with officers.